 Commitment for the volunteering role can be anything from one hour once a month to two+ hours per week depending on the project you’re supporting and the role you take on within that project.
 As well as supporting the walks, there may be an opportunity to support with some of the project’s administration tasks.

-The Paths for All walk leader training is free and organised locally (or delivered virtually).
+The Paths for All walk leader training is free and organised locally (or delivered online).
 It covers the benefits of becoming more active, walking pace, route planning, recognising potential hazards, and responsibilities of the walk leader role.